About Us

 In 1873, John D. Hedges married the village belle and beauty, Caroline Isabella Homan.
 He inherited his father’s “new” 1774 home, and added the 2nd & 3rd stories for the purpose of being a boardinghouse for his new bride to run.

 Here Mrs. Hedges reigned supreme, and her house was among the most sought after.
 Her “boarders,” many of the best people of the country and well known in New York and Philadelphia, adored her and her famous New England cooking, all prepared by Mrs. Hedges herself in the home kitchen, aided by “the Indians” from Montauk who even crushed all the spices by hand in the ancient family mortar.
 Mrs. Hedges’ patrons were loyal, and until shortly before her death returned to stay in the old home she ran so expertly.
+It was because of Mrs. Hedges, that the house at the head of the Pond, became an East Hampton landmark.

 Mrs. Harry Hamlin